AhmedHusseinElsayed19/Alarm-Clock-using-FSM/README.md

-# Alarm-Clock-using-FSM
-The first task is to create a 24-hour Clock with a resolution of 1 millisecond.Since the scheduler already uses a timer callback with a resolution of 1 millisecond, you can extend its ISR.
-With defining a private time-keeping variable of type systemTime_t for storing the current time and increment it every millisecond.
-When the microcontroller is powered up, the actual time is not known.
-The user has to set the time manually using the buttons.
+The initial task involves creating a 24-hour clock with a remarkable 1-millisecond resolution.
+To achieve this, we can expand the capabilities of the existing scheduler by leveraging its 1-millisecond timer callback.
+This expansion entails introducing a private time-keeping variable, denoted as "systemTime_t," to accurately store and update the current time at 1-millisecond intervals.
+When the microcontroller powers up, the clock lacks an initial time reference.
+Consequently, users must manually set the time via button interactions.

-At this stage, the display shows an uninitialized clock using the format HH:MM.
-The second display line may show a request for the user to set time.
-First, the hour has to be set by repeatedly pressing the Rotary Button.
-After pressing the Joystick Button, the minutes have to be set via the Rotary Button.
-Pressing the Joystick Button again updates the system time and starts the clock.
+During the uninitialized state, the display showcases a clock in HH:MM format, with an additional line guiding users to set the time.
+The hour setting is accomplished by repeatedly pressing the Rotary Button, and once completed, the Joystick Button is pressed to move on to configuring the minutes using the Rotary Button.
+A second press of the Joystick Button finalizes the time setting and initiates clock operation.
+During normal operation, the time is presented in HH:MM:SS format.

-In this normal operation mode the time is shown in the format HH:MM:SS.
-In this state, the user can press the Rotary Button to enable the alarm or to disable the alarm.
-If the Joystick Button is pressed,the alarm time can be set.
-In this mode line 1 shows the alarm time instead of the current system time using the format HH:MM.
-If the alarm is enabled and the actual time matches the alarm time, the red LED shall toggle with 4 Hz.
-The alarm shall stop, if any button is pressed or 5 seconds have passed.
+In normal operation mode, users can employ the Rotary Button to toggle the alarm state, and the display is indicative of this status.
+If the Joystick Button is pressed, the alarm time can be set, and the display line shifts to showing the alarm time in HH:MM format.
+When the alarm is enabled and the system time aligns with the set alarm time, the red LED blinks at a 4 Hz frequency.
+The alarm ceases upon any button press or after a 5-second period elapses.

-The alarm must only be triggered if the clock is in its normal operating mode, i.e., it must not be triggered while the alarm time is being modified.
-In addition, the LEDs are used for the following functionality:
- The green LED blinks synchronously with the counter of the seconds.
- The yellow LED is on, if and only if the alarm is enabled.
- The red LED is flashing with 4 Hz during alarm, and it is off otherwise.
+Crucially, the alarm should only trigger when the clock is in its regular operational mode, meaning it must not be activated while configuring the alarm time.
+Furthermore, the LEDs serve various functionalities: the green LED blinks in sync with the seconds counter, the yellow LED indicates alarm activation, and the red LED flashes at 4 Hz during alarm activation and remains off otherwise.